-Final Determination
+Preliminary Determination

-The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Final Determination to list the Squatter Pigeon (southern subspecies) Geophaps scripta scripta (Temminck, 1821) as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1A of the Act and, as a consequence, to omit Squatter Pigeon Geophaps scripta (Temminck, 1821) from Part 1 of Schedule 1 (Endangered species).
+The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Preliminary Determination to support a proposal to list the Squatter Pigeon (southern subspecies) Geophaps scripta scripta (Temminck, 1821) as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1A of the Act and, as a consequence, to omit Squatter Pigeon Geophaps scripta scripta from Part 1 of Schedule 1 (Endangered species).
 Listing of Critically Endangered species is provided for by Part 2 of the Act.